 Essays must be a minimum of 1500 words (not counting notes/citations).
 Projects may include, but are not limited to creative works such as plays, films, or exhibits.
 All non-essay-based projects MUST include a 500 word statement explaining the project’s intended intellectual/artistic contribution, and how the project has been influenced by interdisciplinary perspectives.

 Students are responsible for adhering to the submission requirements of their specific project.
 If you have any questions, please contact the American Studies Program.

 • If you are submitting an essay, please upload it in the file upload prompt provided within the application.
 Remove your name from any essay submissions.
 Do not include your name as part of your essay’s file name.

 • If you are submitting another work, including but not limited to a play, film, exhibit, or another interdisciplinary project, please submit all necessary materials to document the project so that the committee can evaluate it.
 Please also include your 500 word statement (see above).
 Remove your name, to the extent that is possible, from all materials.

-• If you need to submit something that cannot be uploaded or linked, please fill out the application online, give a short description of the project via the short answer box, indicate that you are submitting a hard copy, and contact the American Studies Program to schedule a drop-off time.
-In-person drop-offs must be delivered prior to the end date of the application period.
-Hard copies are not an option for essays or anything that can be linked to digitally.
+• If you need to submit something that cannot be uploaded or linked, please fill out the application online, give a short description of the project via the short answer box, indicate that you are submitting a separate copy.
+Email AMSdept@depaul.edu for the details.
+Your project must be submitted before the due date of the application.

 In keeping with the spirit of Richard deCordova’s intellectual interests, American Studies majors/minors and Media, Cinema, and Studies majors/minors are especially encouraged to apply, but all DePaul students are welcome to submit their materials for consideration.